vinckr/site/content/blog/movies.md

 ## Reviews

 I review and rate movies I watch.
-Don't take it serious - it's highly subjective and more intended as a list of personal recommendations than as serious critique.
+Don't take it seriously - it's subjective and intended as a list of personal recommendations.

 Rating: